 - 5:13 Then I heard all of creation speak together—every creature in heaven, on earth, underground, and in the water.
 They said,

 and the Lamb.

 you deserve praise and honor

 glory and power

 forever and never ending.”

 - 5:14 The four beings said, “That’s the truth!”8 The 24 leaders bowed in worship.

 Presumably God the Father.

-Seals were usually plugs of clay often tied to a scroll in such a way that the dried clay seal had to be broken to open the scroll.
+Seals were usually plugs of clay often pressed onto a scroll in such a way that the dried clay seal had to be broken to open the scroll.

 Ironically, the Lion from the tribe of Judah—Jesus—becomes the Lamb.
 The implication is that the battle he won wasn’t through military warfare.
 It was through a sacrificial death and resurrection.
 Jews observed Passover by sacrificing a lamb.
-Jewish leaders orchestrated the crucifixion of Jesus during the Passover holiday.
+Jewish leaders orchestrated the crucifixion of Jesus the same day the Passover holiday began.